mnizarzr/wol/README.md

             ip: "server.local"
         server:
           listen: ":7777" # Optional, defaults to :7777
+        ping:
+          privileged: false # Optional, set to true to use privileged ping
 ```

 Check out `examples/reverse-proxy.yml` for an example of running wol behind